top of page

 And love…” he gave a half-smile, “well, that one’s still new.
 But I’m working on it.”

 The room laughed softly — not at him, but with him.
-Because that’s what strength in vulnerability looks like.
+Because that’s what strength in vulnerability looks like: standing in your truth and realizing you’re stronger because of it.

 Wrap Up